BigBIueWhale/openwebui_config/README.md

 3. When preparing `llm_server_windows` project, Copy the now- full `.ollama` folder into the root directory of the project `llm_server_windows/.ollama`.

 4. In `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwq/32b-high`.
+This will allow us to create two separate configs for the same `qwq:32b` model- which will appear as two separate models in the model selection dropdown.

+5. Again, in `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwen3/32b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwen3/32b-think`.
+This will allow us to create two separate configs for the same `qwen3:32b` model- which will appear as two separate models in the model selection dropdown.

-This will allow us to create two separate configs for the same qwq:32b model- which will appear as two separate models in the model selection dropdown.
+6. Again, in `llm_server_windows/.ollama`, copy `.ollama/models/manifests/registry.ollama.ai/library/qwen3/30b-a3b` to create an additional identical file: `.ollama/models/manifests/registry.ollama.ai/library/qwen3/30b-a3b-think`.
+This will allow us to create two separate configs for the same `qwen3:30b-a3b` model- which will appear as two separate models in the model selection dropdown.

-5. Choose a PC on the local network on which to install Docker.
+7. Choose a PC on the local network on which to install Docker.
 This PC will be the OpenWebUI server and the load balancer.

 ## Setup WebUI